jhaco/SMFile_Writer/README.md

 - Place the output files into the input folder and run the script.
 The default input folder is writeIn.
 - Successfully converted files will be generated in the output folder.
 The default output folder is writeOut.
-- If different folders are used, specify them by appending --input inputfolder and/or --output outputfolder.
+- If different folders are used, specify them by appending `--input inputfolder` and/or `--output outputfolder`.
-        Example: python smfile_writer.py --input inputfolder --output outputfolder
+        Example: `python smfile_writer.py --input inputfolder --output outputfolder`

 ###### If either arguments are not specified, the scripts uses the default folder where none is specified.
 ###### If the specified input folder is not found, the script will print an error and terminate.